Figures in Movement – Lucid Ambiguity

 Murr, Karl Borromäus (2015): Nicolas Constantin, Variations IX.
 München [Hirmer], p.
 34-39.

-February 2018, the approach of Variations IX evolved to the conception of a new stage of work, referring to central aspects of Variations IX, though present from the beginning, now made more obvious through a precise formulation. ball room and wall belong to a specific, elaborated stage of investigation.
-The work series cover combinations of studies in composition and performance based elements.
+February 2018, the approach of Variations IX evolved to the conception of a new stage of long-term work series, referring to central aspects of Variations IX, though present from the beginning, now made more obvious through a precise formulation as performance based investigations in audio-visual composition.

 More elaboratedly epical introduction below, deliberately instead of a trendy and featureless »artist statement«.
 For further short insights, please skip to vita.
 Basically, experiencing the works directly comes first, take care.

-Annotation: Selfportraits are a very rare topic in my work and somehow do collide with my actually very reclusive and more (artistic) research based approach.
-Nevertheless, in an »about« section selfportraits make sense.
-Furthermore, the Selbstbildnis from 1992 holds a seminal position regarding particularly the unfolding of the motif »portraiture«, which turned out to be a central, specific aspect of my investigations.
+Annotation: Self-portraits are a very rare topic in my work and somehow do collide with my actually very reclusive and more (artistic) research based approach.
+Nevertheless, in an »about« section self-portraits make sense.
+Furthermore, the Selbstbildnis from 1992 holds a seminal position regarding particularly the unfolding of the motif »portraiture«, that turned out to be a central, specific aspect of my investigations.

 FIGURES IN MOVEMENT